antonscheffer/as_zip/README.md

 # as_zip
-A PLSQL package to get a file from a zip-file into a blob, are to create a zip-file from file(s) based on a/some blob(s).
+A PLSQL package to get a file from a zip-file into a blob, and to create a zip-file from file(s) based on a/some blob(s).

 * Can read deflate64 format
 * Can read zip64 format